The best virtual Fourth of July events, from firework shows to a Declaration of Independence reading

 Normally held in person with a crowd of tens of thousands, the one-hour event dedicated to health-care workers is being televised instead to promote social distancing.

-“While the crowds will be asked to stay home this year and our fireworks display will be minimal, we still wanted to find a way to celebrate our country and our city during this difficult time,” said Butch Spyridon, president and chief executive Nashville Convention & Visitors Corp., in a statement.
+“While the crowds will be asked to stay home this year and our fireworks display will be minimal, we still wanted to find a way to celebrate our country and our city during this difficult time,” Butch Spyridon, president and chief executive Nashville Convention & Visitors Corp., said in a statement.

-The show, complete with fireworks, can be watched on Nashville’s local NewsChannel 5 at 10 p.m.
+The show can be watched on Nashville’s local NewsChannel 5 at 10 p.m.
 Eastern or streamed online.

-Tour National Parks remotely
+Tour national parks remotely

 Normally spend July 4 out in a national park?
 Bring the great outdoors home with one of the many National Park Service live streams.